Employment at NATO International Staff

 B, C & L-grade posts:

-Once all the interviews have been completed, a report will be written and signed by the members of the interview panel, with a recommendation.
-The report is then submitted to the DASG for Human Resources for his/her approval.
+Once all the interviews have been completed, a report bearing a recommendation will be written and signed by the members of the interview panel.
+The report is then submitted to the Deputy Assistant Secretary General for Human Resources for his/her approval.
 As soon as it is approved, the Recruitment Service will inform the candidates of the outcome of their application.
-This process takes, on average, approximately four weeks.
+This process takes, on average, four weeks.
 No indication concerning the final decision can be given beforehand.

 Following the approval by the Secretary General of the revised language policy, an implementing directive (PDF/54Kb) was developed for the International Staff with effect from 16 June 2011.